SeaTurtleID2022: A long-span dataset for reliable sea turtle re-identification: The SeaTurtleID2022 dataset

 \subsection{Data collection}

-\parOursNS{Location and species} All photographs were taken in Laganas Bay, Zakynthos Island, Greece (37$^{\circ}$43$'$N, 20$^{\circ}$52$'$E), from 2010 until 2021; May-October.
-Laganas Bay is a main breeding site for the Mediterranean loggerhead sea turtles \cite{Marga_Pana}.
-Female turtles (around 300 annually) are mainly migratory and visit the island to breed every 2--3 years \cite{Schofield_2020}.
-On the other hand, certain individuals reside on the island, and they can be observed in consecutive years \cite{papafitsoros_2021,Schofield_2022}.
-Loggerheads are long-lived species, and they can have reproductive longevity of more than three decades \cite{longevity}, which can lead to long-span image recordings for specific individuals.
-Sea turtles are particularly amenable to photo-identification due to their scale patterns \cite{Schofield_ID}.
-In particular, the polygonal scales in the lateral (side) and dorsal (top) sides of their heads are unique to every individual and remain stable throughout their lives \cite{Carpentier_2016}, see \cref{fig:change_patterns} and additional examples in the supplementary material.
-Notably, the left and right side patterns differ for a given turtle.
+\textbf{Location and species}: All photographs were taken in Laganas Bay, Zakynthos Island, Greece (37$^{\circ}$43$'$N, 20$^{\circ}$52$'$E), from 2010 until 2022; May--October.
+Laganas Bay is a main breeding site for the Mediterranean loggerhead sea turtles\,\cite{Marga_Pana}.
+Female turtles (around 300 annually) are mainly migratory and visit the island to breed every 2--3 years\,\cite{Schofield_2020}.
+On the other hand, certain individuals reside on the island, and they can be observed in consecutive years\,\cite{papafitsoros_2021,Schofield_2022}.
+Loggerheads are long-lived species, and they can have reproductive longevity of more than three decades\,\cite{longevity}, which can lead to long-span image recordings for specific individuals.
+Sea turtles are particularly amenable to photo-identification due to their scale patterns\,\cite{Schofield_ID}.
+In particular, the polygonal scales in the lateral (side) and dorsal (top) sides of their heads are unique to every individual and remain stable throughout their lives\,\cite{Carpentier_2016}, see Figure\,\,\ref{fig:change_patterns} and additional examples in the supplementary material.
+Notably, the left and right side patterns differ for a given turtle. \\

-\parOurs{Photographic procedure} All photographs were captured underwater during snorkelling surveys from a distance ranging from 7 metres to a few centimetres using three cameras: (i) Canon IXUS 105 digital compact camera with a Canon underwater housing in 2010--2013, (ii) Canon 6D full-frame DSLR camera combined with a Sigma 15mm fisheye lenses and an Ikelite underwater housing in 2014--2017, and (iii) the same camera with an additional INON Z330 external flash in 2018--2021.
-The resolution ranges from 4000$\times$3000 (Canon IXUS) to 5472$\times$3648 pixels (Canon 6D) with an average of 5289$\times$3546.
-The water depth ranged from 1 to 8 metres, with the vast majority of photographs taken less than 5 metres deep.
+\textbf{Photographic procedure}: All photographs were captured underwater during snorkeling surveys from a distance ranging from 7 meters to a few centimeters using three cameras: (i) Canon IXUS 105 digital compact camera with a Canon underwater housing in 2010--2013, (ii) Canon 6D full-frame DSLR camera combined with a Sigma 15mm fisheye lenses and an Ikelite underwater housing in 2014--2017, and (iii) the same camera with an additional INON Z330 external flash in 2018--2022.
+The resolution ranges from 4000$\times$3000 (Canon IXUS) to 5472$\times$3648 pixels (Canon 6D) with an average of 5269$\times$3564.
+The water depth ranged from 1 to 8 meters, with the vast majority of photographs taken less than 5 meters deep.